 As a business, the products or services that you’re offering must live up to your branding.
 As a brand manager, you can do so in two ways:

-Here, you should make sure that everyone within your team understands your brand guidelines comprehensively, make your digital assets easy to access and visible, manage the ongoing creation process, and have a clear picture of your digital channels.
+Here, you should ensure that everyone within your team understands your brand guidelines comprehensively, make your digital assets easy to access and visible, manage the ongoing creation process, and have a clear picture of your digital channels.
 Basically, constantly look for ways to make your existing processes all the more efficient.

 Streamlining your process

 The actual delivery process of your branding needs to be done as smoothly as possible.
-Incorporating helpful elements like self-access capabilities and an automated publishing procedure will not only standardise your overall delivery approach, but will also make it all the more easier to involve other members of your organisation if need be.
+Incorporating helpful elements like self-access capabilities and an automated publishing procedure will not only standardise your overall delivery approach but will also make it all the easier to involve other members of your organisation if need be.

 👉 Start your journey to consistency with the Brand Consistency Toolkit now! 👈

 Tracking and measuring brand perception is crucial to your business because it helps you determine if you’re meeting your targets or not.
 Even after you’ve attained your targets, you should keep tracking and revisiting brand perception, understand what’s behind it, and adjust accordingly.
 External factors like new trends could hugely impact how people view your brand.
 If you’re going to be measuring your brand perception on an ongoing basis — which you should — then you better be prepared to react to market changes and trends.

 You can evaluate your brand perception in two main ways: